Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateModerationBlock** - A boolean specifying whether a moderation block should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateListContentType** - A boolean specifying whether a content type for collection lists should be generated or not.
 Default value is `true`.
 * **generateDetailContentType** - A boolean specifying whether a content type for single objects should be generated or not.
 Requires user controller containing a display action.
 Default value is `true`.
-* **generateNewsletterPlugin** - A boolean specifying whether a Newsletter plugin should be generated or not.
+* **generateNewsletterPlugin** - A boolean specifying whether a Newsletter plug-in should be generated or not.
 Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generatePendingContentSupport** - A boolean specifying whether support for pending content should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.